PakitoSec/cyvest/docs/getting-started/quickstart.md

 !!! tip "Context-first mindset"
     Pass incident metadata through `Cyvest(data={...})`.
 Every container, check, and export inherits it so you never lose analyst intent.

-!!! note "Immutable views"
+!!! note "Immutable proxies"
-    `observable_create`, `check_create`, and the DSL handlers return read-only views (`ObservableView`, `CheckView`, …).
-Inspect their attributes freely, but use the Cyvest facade/DSL methods for any updates so the score engine runs automatically.
+    `observable_create`, `check_create`, and the fluent helpers return read-only proxies (`ObservableProxy`, `CheckProxy`, …).
+Inspect their attributes freely, but use the Cyvest facade or the proxy helper methods for any updates so the score engine runs automatically.

 ---

-## 2. Use the fluent DSL for expressiveness {: #using-the-fluent-dsl }
+## 2. Use the fluent API for expressiveness {: #using-the-fluent-api }

 ```python
 from decimal import Decimal